-Providence modeled a short-term slope stability analysis for the pond using a scenario where the facility allows the pond to fill to the freeboard level for Ash Basin No. 1.
+In 2016, Providence modeled a short-term slope stability analysis for the pond using a scenario where the facility allows the pond to fill to the freeboard level for Ash Basin No. 1.
 This scenario represents the flood/heavy rainfall conditions.
-The new elevation was determined using 2.5 feet of freeboard from the lowest levee crown elevation for this pond.
+The flood/heavy rainfall freeboard elevation was determined using 2.5 feet of freeboard from the lowest levee crown elevation for this pond.